guyfawcus/ArchMap/docs/usage/basic_usage.rst

    ./archmap.py --verbose

-You can specify the output location for the geojson, kml and csv:
+You can specify the output location for the GeoJSON, KML and CSV:

 .. code-block:: bash